binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> ## Synopsis
 I>
-I> In this play, we will use `psmsf` to create a Metasploit resource file to get `msfconsole` on our attacking machine listening for a reverse tcp shell from our target.  `psmsf` will also leverage  [`msfvenom`](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) to create native windows shellcode from c. `psmsf` inserts this shellcode into a PowerShell script then base64 encodes the script, and adds it to a text file prefixed with a PowerShell command to run the base64 encoded PowerShell script.
+I> In this play, we will use `psmsf` to create a Metasploit resource file to configure `msfconsole` on our attacker system to listen for a reverse tcp shell from our target.  `psmsf` will also leverage  [`msfvenom`](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) to create native Windows shellcode from c. `psmsf` inserts this shellcode into a PowerShell script, then base64 encodes the script.
+The base64 encoded script is added to a text file prefixed with a PowerShell command that then runs it.
 I>
 I> We then upload / host the payload generated by `psmsf`.
 I>
-I> We then create a small c file (that we call the virus) that downloads and executes the PowerShell paylaod we have hosted.
-The c file needs to be compiled on the target platform, and given to our victim to run.
+I> We then create a small C file (that we call the virus) that downloads and executes the PowerShell paylaod we have hosted.
+The C file needs to be compiled on the target platform, and given to our victim to run.
 I>
 I> Our target runs the virus.
 I> The virus downloads and executes the payload.
-I> The payload runs the base64 encoded script inside it, which spawns a thread and runs immediately from the calling instance of PowerShell which executes a section of memory that we over-write with the shellcode.
+I> The payload runs the base64 encoded script inside it, which spawns a thread and runs immediately from the calling instance of PowerShell, which executes a section of memory that we over-write with the shellcode.
 This runs the reverse shell that the attacking machine is listening for.

-Meterpreter is an excellent platform for attacking with.
+Meterpreter is an excellent attacker platform.
 It provides us with many useful tools which make tasks like privilege escalation, establishing persistence, lateral movement, pivoting, and others, much easier.

 The shellcodes available in `psmsf` are the following `msfvenom` payloads, of which the second one we use in this play: